What is Fair Trade?

 Fair Trade is a partnership based on transparency and respect that seeks justness in international trade.
 It contributes to sustainable development by offering better trading conditions and rights to producers and workers.
-Backing fair-trade means you make a difference through your choices.
-Your demand for fair-trade will extend the reach to marginalised producers in earning a fair and sustainable livelihood.
+As a consumer, you can make a difference through your buying choices.
+Your demand for will extend the reach to marginalised producers in earning a fair and sustainable livelihood.

-Fair trade is a way to buy and sell produce, from ‘developing’ countries.
+It is fair way to buy and sell produce, from ‘developing’ countries.
 This allows farmers to earn what they deserve for their labour, under suitable working conditions.
 When chocolate companies pay fair prices for cacao/cocoa, this helps eliminate child labour.
-Workers are treated well, so children aren’t forced to work and can go to school.
+As a result, workers are treated well and children aren’t forced to work and can go to school.

 Fair trade is about: